windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 ## Next steps

-In the following article, we'll add functionality to update issues, add more charts and configure the app to fit mobile screens as well.
+In a following article, which will be released in the coming days, we'll add functionality to update issues, add more charts and configure the app to fit mobile screens as well.